 Presently we start to descend.
 It seems such a waste of effort to have come up all this way only to go down, and then climb back up again.
 Ngima points out a trail winding up hill in the distance, which we are to take after lunch.
 Four hours after we left Namche we reach Phungi Thenga and stop for lunch.
 We order our standard fare, Dal Bhat.

 Before leaving the lodge I visit the toilet, which is basically a hole on the wooden floor with a heap of mulch four feet below it.
-Perhaps the waste is disposed by burning the soiled mulch.
+Perhaps the waste is disposed off by burning the soiled mulch.

 The next four hours we steadily climb uphill.
 This trail is a bit less difficult than the trail to Namche.
 But the altitude has a telling effect.
 I am walking in slow motion, taking one step at a time and breathing heavily.
 I have to take frequent stops to catch a breath and calm down my pounding heart.

-A young Sherpa women in denims and a light jacket runs past us downhill.
-Her doko basket is empty.
+A young Sherpa woman in denims and a light jacket runs past us downhill.
+Her doko (basket) is empty.
 She is going back to Namche after delivering goods higher up on the trail.
 Her music device is playing deewangi, deewangi, deewangi hai (obsession, obsession, it is obsession), the refrain from a Vishal-Shekhar song in the film Om Shanti Om, a song to which Shah Rukh Khan dances with many old and new Bollywood stars.
 The petite Sherpa woman is joyously skipping down the hill, as if dancing to the rhythm of the song, like Julie Andrews in the film Sound of Music.
 Within minutes I see her on the trail way down the hill.

 Ngima tells me that he wants to move on from the guide’s job.
 He has experience working as a factory floor supervisor in Nepal.
 But that job did not pay well.
 He has also worked in Malaysia.
 Many of his friends have moved on to Japan and America.
 He has considered various options such as working as a Gurkha Guard or as an Indian cook.
 He knows how to cook Indian dishes such as Chicken Tandoori.
 I understand his motivation to find new opportunities and know that he will do well in any job.
-Had he been born in America surely he would have flourished in the middle management.
+Had he been born in America surely he would have flourished, perhaps in the middle management.
 But I am not sure that his personal quality of life will improve, if he moves out of this area, where he seems to have so much fun talking and laughing with his relatives, friends, and acquaintances all along the way.

 As we approach Tengboche clouds start to descend on the trail.
 We stop for rest.
 Fernando’s group comes soon after us and stops to take rest.
 When we started the ascend from Phungi Thenga we saw a sign that said “Tengboche — 2 hours.”
 We have trekked for two hours, and Tengboche is nowhere in sight.
 Fernando says that they must be lying about the time.
 I joke that the board must be written in Sherpa time.
 “Yes,” he agrees, “two hours for the Sherpas and six hours for everyone else!”